Commodore Amiga MIDI Driver: History

-Commodore's version of CAMD also included a built-in driver for the Amiga serial port.
+Commodore's version of CAMD includes a built-in driver for the Amiga serial port.
 The Poseidon USB stack contains the camdusbmidi.class.

 AROS port and later development

 In part due to above mentioned problems, the CAMD library was rewritten (reverse engineered by Kjetil S. Matheussen) as part of the AROS project in 2001 and later in 2005 ported to AmigaOS 4.
 In 2012, Lyle Hazelwood released updated AmigaOS 4 version, which was then distributed as part of AmigaOS starting with the 4.1 Update 5.
 Since MorphOS 3.10 CAMD is officially part of this system.